ldtteam/MinecoloniesWiki/source/tutorials/schematics.md

 <img src="../../assets/images/tutorial/scan_tool.png" alt="Scan Tool">

+- **Hint:** There are two blocks in minecolonies mod that are made specifically for the helping players to make schematics.
+* Placeholderblock.
+This block will not be scanned and will use the block it is substituting.
+F.e. air, grass, cobblestone, etc.
+* Solid-Placeholderblock This block will guarantee the block placed will be solid according to the biome it's being build on.

 ### Step Two

 Then, all you have to do is left click the lower front corner (left or right makes no difference) at ground level of the structure.